-Whether you’re looking for a romantic outing with your significant other or snapping a pic for Instagram, watching a colorful Texas sunset is always a perfect way to end the day.
+Whether you’re looking for a romantic outing with your significant other or snapping a pic for Instagram, watching a colorful Texas sunset is always the perfect way to end a day.

-Longhorn Park on the east side of the lake is a particularly well liked spot, where sunset watchers can hike a short distance down to the water or walk along the top of the dam for dramatic elevated views.
+Longhorn Park on the east side of Benbrook Lake is a particularly well liked spot, where sunset watchers can hike a short distance down to the water or walk along the top of the dam for elevated, dramatic views.

 Martin House Brewing Company

 Just east of downtown, Martin House offers views towards downtown with the Trinity River and trails in the foreground.
 The best part?
-Once the sun sets, head inside the brewery where the fun is just getting started. *Taproom hours may vary during COVID-19.*
+Once the sun sets, you can head inside the brewery where the fun is just getting started.

 Situated on a high bluff peninsula overlooking Lake Worth, Mosque Point offers panoramic views over the water.
 The point gets its name from the Moslah Shrine Mosque which stood on the site until it burned down in 1927.